-This recipe is more of an upscale version but it's just as simple as the classic recipe.
+This recipe is more of an UPSCALE version but it's just as simple as the classic recipe.
 I wouldn't serve these any other way.

 The creamy dijon sauce is 100x better than ketchup so I suggest serving with extra sauce on the side!